MikaelJG/noti/README.md

 Noti is like the livrarian of hundreds of text files.
 In a way, it is a simpler and faster version of notion, which I'm not a fan of.

 It's a great tool for the command line.
 You can see your notes faster and reduce your mental overhead.

+## Inspired by

+tldr
+teeldear?
+More on them soon enough